Things we like:

 While these are complaints from shoppers rather than merchants, it’s important to remember these features are supposed to make it easier for people to buy products from you and – this is the whole selling point of Klarna.
 At the very least, if shoppers are being suddenly told they can’t buy now and pay later, this is going to affect your sales figures.

 Klarna offers some genuinely innovative payment solutions and we hope to see more companies like itself bring new things to the industry.
-However, the Swedish company doesn’t seem to do the best job of coming good on its promises for consumers and this is worrying for merchants, too.
-At the same time, Klarna has a wonderfully optimised payment gateway that makes purchasing a breeze but it just lacks some basic things like a more extensive range of support for card issuers.
+It has a wonderfully optimised payment gateway that makes purchasing a breeze for customers but it just lacks some basic things like a more extensive range of support for card issuers.
+However, the main problem is that Swedish company doesn’t seem to do the best job of meeting its promises for consumers or business owners.